What to do and see in Budapest in April ?

 The beautiful Matthias Church in Buda’s Old Town holds classical music concerts several times a month with the Budapest Duna String Orchestra.
 Spend an evening in this unique venue and enjoy a magical classical concert performed by the Duna String Orchestra and violin soloist Gabora Gyula.
 Concert every Friday.
 You can choose from 3 different seating categories, depending on your preferences:

-Telemann, Fasch, Handel concerts in the main hall of the Academy of Music on Saturday 15 April
+Concerts in the main hall of the Academy of Music

 Duration: about 70 minutes.
 For Information on Organ Concert and tickets – click here